soulteary/docker-chatgpt/README.md

 As an early version, you can directly use it to access the OpenAI API and get the same front-end experience as the official one.

-In configuration file [docker-compose.yml](./docker-compose.yml), you can find configuration information suitable for you.
+In configuration file `docker-compose.yml`, you can find configuration information suitable for you.

-For more advanced usage, and previous practices, such as searching various vertical websites through it, using MidJoruney to draw pictures, you can refer to the video in the [sparrow project documentation](https://github.com/soulteary/sparrow).
+For more advanced usage, and previous practices, such as searching various vertical websites through it, using MidJoruney to draw pictures, you can refer to the video in the [Sparrow project](https://github.com/soulteary/sparrow) documentation.

 ## Performance